All Episodes

 Remember the movie Logan's Run?

-Finally, some 30 year olds, we don't want to die.
+Finally, some 30-year-olds, we don't want to die.

-Mind control, behavior control, that's what preventive medicine is.
+That's what preventive medicine is.

 Thank you so much, Mary, for the phone call.